paul-wolf/djaq/docs/readme.rst

 Limitations
 -----------

-Compared to other frameworks like GraphQL and DRF, you can’t easily implement complex business rules on the server.
-This might be a deal breaker for your application.

 Djaq, without any configuration, provides access to *all* your model data.
 That is usually not what you want.
 For instance, you would not want to expose all user data, session data, or many other kinds of data